SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 The thing is, it makes a huge difference in political economy, so is far, *far* beyond the impact of "just accounting."
-It can ruin people's lives, and always those who lives are already the most miserable, but pushing an austerity politics using the interest rate repeller, among other injustices.
+It can ruin people's lives, and always those who lives are already the most miserable, by pushing an austerity politics using the interest rate repeller, among other injustices.

 I would also claim that warren Mosler best understood the impact of moving to a